 In optimal conditions, as much as 90 percent of the heat produced by compressing air can be recovered.
 A heat recovery system can offset the cost of producing hot water for washrooms and equipment cleaning, or the costs of directing warm air into a workspace, warehouse, loading dock or entryway.

 Look for rebates or grants from local utility providers to help offset the cost of investment in new, more efficient equipment with energy recovery capabilities.
 Some utility providers (for example Energia Northern Ireland) offer grants to promote sustainable energy, for example towards heat recovery systems, and for replacing a fixed speed compressor with a variable speed driven model.

-If winter-proofing your compressed air system feels too daunting, invest in an ongoing maintenance plan from your air compressor provider.
+USEFUL TIP If winter-proofing your compressed air system feels too daunting, invest in an ongoing maintenance plan from your air compressor provider.
 Well-maintained plants are often the most energy efficient and suffer from less downtime than plants that don’t make maintenance a top priority.